tvtwocom/contracts/uRaiden.md

 We have to keep record of balanceProofs, the paywall server contains one or several private keys to ethereum addresses, to sign balanceProofs, if one gets into the wrong hands all tokens in all its channels can be stolen.

-Advertisers and ContentCreators would have to trust us that we are fair
+* Advertisers and ContentCreators would have to trust us that we are fair

-Most of the busines logic lives in the paywall, and we are in control of flow of TvTwoCoins, besides traditional trading.
+* Most of the busines logic lives in the paywall a traditional server, and we are in control of flow of TvTwoCoins, besides traditional trading.

+* We can in regular intervalls, publish hashes of our protocls on the blockchain(ipfs links for example) and publish them. that would make our doings transparent, and whover wants to put in the effort can check if they are screwed over.
+  We are still the authority generating and signing the server logs/protocolls but we can't alter the already published logs, since that would result in a differnt hash value that the one that is savely and publicly stored on chain.

 ## conclusion

 I think implementing this Smart Contract wise is easy,

+But many things the TvTwoManager was expected to handle are now part of the paywall.

+If you look at the graphic, you see that everything is very centralized around the paywall.
+But if we deliver streaming content the only source of truth about who watched what is the server delivering them.

-while the uRaiden-Proxy software seems to be a bit flimsy, all examples ended up in some unusable states after some experimenting wiht them.
+the uRaiden-Proxy software seems to be a bit flimsy, all examples ended up in some unusable states after some experimenting wiht them.
 I expect this to improve in the near future.